Velfi/babysteps/content/blog/2019-01-07-rust-in-2019-focus-on-sustainability.md

 and ICEs.

-I would like to see us put a lot of effort into making rustc more approachable and maintaineable.
+I would like to see us put a lot of effort into making rustc more approachable and maintainable.
 This means writing documentation, both of the [rustdoc] and [rustc-guide] variety.
 It also means finishing up things we started but never quite finished, like replacing the remaining uses of [`NodeId`] with the newer [`HirId`].
 In some cases,